VestChain Price Tops $0.0024 on Major Exchanges (VEST)

-VestChain (CURRENCY:VEST) traded up 35.8% against the US dollar during the 24 hour period ending at 7:00 AM ET on March 30th.
-VestChain has a market cap of $9.33 million and approximately $44,882.00 worth of VestChain was traded on exchanges in the last 24 hours.
-In the last week, VestChain has traded up 43.7% against the US dollar.
-One VestChain token can now be bought for approximately $0.0024 or 0.00000004 BTC on popular cryptocurrency exchanges.
+VestChain (CURRENCY:VEST) traded 70.1% lower against the US dollar during the 24-hour period ending at 21:00 PM ET on April 1st.
+VestChain has a total market capitalization of $9.33 million and approximately $52,923.00 worth of VestChain was traded on exchanges in the last 24 hours.
+In the last week, VestChain has traded up 13.8% against the US dollar.
+One VestChain token can now be bought for $0.0024 or 0.00000004 BTC on major cryptocurrency exchanges.

 Here is how similar cryptocurrencies have performed in the last 24 hours: